Find Affordable College Courses

 18 Yearly Graduations

 The University of Alabama is the 7th most popular school in the nation for students seeking a doctor's degree in higher education/higher education administration.
 Roughly 37,800 attend the school each year.
-The average in-state tuition for full-time undergraduates is $10,780 per year, while in-state graduate students, on average, pay $10,780 per year.
-For the 2020-2021 academic year, 18 doctor's degrees were handed out to higher education/higher education administration majors at UA.
-About 50% of this group were women, and 56% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $11,100 per year, while in-state graduate students, on average, pay $11,100 per year.
+During the most recent year for which we have data, 18 people received their doctor's degree in higher education/higher education administration from UA.
+About 60% of this group were women, and 50% were students from an underrepresented racial-ethnic group.

 #8